eloyacosta/automate-example/README.md

   All the app tests has been written with [Unittest](https://docs.python.org/2/library/unittest.html).
   To run the tests, be sure you are still in the project directory (i.e: ~/git/automate-example) and exec:

+  - Log in the VM

      ``$ vagrant ssh``

+  - Change to the app deployment dir

      ``$ cd /home/www/``

+  - Run the tests

      ``$ python test.py``